The Upper Eden Neighbourhood Plan

 The first stage in developing a Neighbourhood Plan is to designate the 'Neighbourhood Area' which it will cover.
 A Neighbourhood Area application was received from Brough Parish Council, as the lead parish representing the Upper Eden Community Plan Group (an association of the 17 Parishes in the Upper Eden Area), on 28 May 2012.
 After an eight-week consultation period, we designated the area on 16 August 2012, granting them the right to produce their own Neighbourhood Plan.

-- Upper Eden Neighbourhood Plan Area Application (PDF: 783Kb / 20 pages)
+Upper Eden Neighbourhood Plan Area Application (PDF: 783Kb / 20 pages) - available on request.

 Stage two - publication and consultation